saidmejiam/Deep-Learning-Project/notebooks/readme.md

-## All filenames should to have the following structure in their names:
+## All filenames should have the following structure in their names:
 ### category-initial-short_description.ipynb
 ### e.g. 00-JM-Tutorial_1.ipynb